HaoyuanYang-2023/ImagineFSL/README.md

 - ImagineFSL: [https://](https://)
 - ImagineFSL$_\text{LoRA}$: [Coming soon.](http://)

-**Note that the results is slightly different to the results in paper due to randomness in traning.**

-**We recommend evaluated all methods and models across 11 datasets.**
+**Note**: Due to randomness, the results may slightly differ from those in the paper.
+We recommend evaluating all methods and models across 11 datasets to observe the average performance.

 ----